Police urge drivers to slow down as city faces first significant snowfall of season

 Published Tuesday, December 12, 2017 5:38AM EST

-Police are reminding drivers to slow down this morning as the GTA continues to face its first significant snowfall of the season.
+Police are reminding drivers to slow down as the GTA faces its first significant snowfall of the season.

 Speaking to CP24 on Tuesday morning, OPP Sgt.
-Kerry Schmidt said in the overnight hours, police have responded to 10 jack-knifed tractor-trailers across the region.

-A jack-knifed tractor-trailer in the westbound express lanes of Highway 401 at Victoria Park briefly snarled traffic early Tuesday morning.
+Kerry Schmidt said in the overnight hours, police responded to 10 jack-knifed tractor-trailers across the region, including one incident in the westbound express lanes of Highway 401 at Victoria Park.

-Stibbe said speed is a factor in many of the collisions that have been reported this morning.
+Schmidt said speed was a factor in many of the collisions that have been reported this morning.

 “It really is messy out there.
 Traffic continues to build but everytime we have another jack-knife, another collision, we have a few lanes blocked, we lose some of that capacity and if traffic isn’t slow enough, that makes it even slower and even more frustrating knowing that these crashes are preventable,” Schmidt said.

 Const.
-Clint Stibbe said in the city of Toronto, there has been a number of single-vehicle collisions reported this morning.
+Clint Stibbe, with the Toronto Police Service's traffic services unit, said in the city, there was a number of single-vehicle collisions reported this morning.

-“We are seeing quite a bit of snow coverage on (the off-ramps) and individuals that are coming in way too fast, expecting those off-ramps are going to be fine.
+“We are seeing quite a bit of snow coverage on (the off-ramps) and individuals are coming in way too fast, expecting those off-ramps are going to be fine.
 The reality is, by the time you realize they are not, it’s too late,” Stibbe said.

-Stibbe cautioned drivers to slow down during their commute to work this morning.
+Stibbe cautioned drivers to slow down during their commute.

 “I did see… a number of people travelling well over 100 kilometres per hour.
 That’s the speed limit on a dry day and these individuals are doing it on snow-covered lanes and at distances away from cars of a few metres,” he said.